New measures to tackle student visa abuse | Home Office

 The reforms form part of the government’s overall plan to cut legal migration, which would mean 300,000 who arrived last year would be unable to do so under the new rules.

-These measures, which came into force in the first few months of this year, are already having an impact on migration levels, with the latest monthly statistics published yesterday showing that applications across key routes affected by the changes fell by 25% in the first four months of 2024, compared with the same period last year.
+These measures, which came into force in the first few months of this year, are already having an impact on migration levels, with the latest monthly statistics published recently (22 May 2024) showing that applications across key routes affected by the changes fell by 25% in the first four months of 2024, compared with the same period last year.

 To protect the integrity and quality of the UK’s higher education sector and ensure it works in the country’s best interests, the Home Secretary commissioned the Migration Advisory Committee (MAC) to conduct a rapid review of the Graduate visa.